Butterflies of New Mexico: The Skippers I: Dicot Skippers (Hesperiidae: Eudaminae)

 Cecropterus dobra (Evans 1952) Dobra Cloudywing (updated March 16, 2023)

 Description.
 Dobra Cloudywing is the first of a two-species complex whose members often fly together and are difficult to differentiate, especially from the upperside alone.
 Compared to Northern Cloudywing (below) Dobra is smaller, the pale tan/tawny ventral hindwing has densely-packed dark striations, and males lack a costal fold.
 Range and Habitat.
 Dobra Cloudywing occupies inland western Cordillera from Idaho south to New Mexico.
 Here it inhabits Canadian Zone and Hudsonian Zone grasslands usually 7500 to 10,500′, but sometimes higher (counties: Be,Ca,Ci,Co,Gr,LA,Li,Mo,Ot,RA,Sv,SJ,SM,SF,Ta).
 Life History.
 Larvae eat legumes (Fabaceae).
 Scott (1992) reported oviposition on Trifolium rusbyi and Vicia americana at Hopewell Lake, 9800′ (RA).Bailowitz and Brock (2022) reported oviposition on Lathyrus arizonicus in northern Arizona.
 Use of other legumes is possible.
 Flight.
 In southern NM, Adults fly from April 21 to July 5, mainly in June.
 In northern NM, adults fly from April 21 to August 16, mainly in June and July.
 Males defend hilltop perches.
 Both sexes go to nectar and water.
 Comments.
 This species complex recently underwent a DNA-driven taxonomic overhaul in which regional populations previously classified as subspecies were proposed as full species.
-Populations in northern New Mexico mountains, previously treated as Cecropterus (mexicana) nevada (Scudder 1872) now belong to C. dobra.
+Populations in northern New Mexico mountains, previously treated as Thorybes (mexicana) nevada (Scudder 1872) now belong to Cecropterus dobra.

 Dobra Cloudywing (Cecropterus dobra) east of Black Lake, Colfax Co., NM: May 31, 2018 (photo by Steve Cary).